crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 [^five members]: This was known as the the [five members](https://en.wikipedia.org/wiki/Five_Members) incident.
 [slate]: http://www.slate.com/articles/news_and_politics/the_big_idea/2008/11/loyalty.html

+### Religion as loyalty

+Religion (Christianity[^christianity] in particular, which I am most familiar with) bears many resemblances to Royce's loyalty.[^religion]
+That much was probably obvious already, but let's go a bit deeper.

+In Christian theology, humans are in slavery to sin, to their desires that contravene God's will for their lives.
+True freedom is freedom _from_ sin, freedom granted _in order to_ live in the way God intended.
+Underlying this is the existence of an ideal, a perfect way God intended humans to be.
+This perfect humanity glorifies God and satisfies the believer.

+Compare this to Royce's assertion that living loyally is ideal for humans.
+Loyalty frees us _from_ indecision and distraction, frees us _in order to_ live in the way that leads to true satisfaction.

+Neither promises an easy or a successful life.
+Both, however, claim that the desires which come naturally to us are warped.[^warped] Self-control is important to both gospel freedom and to loyalty.
+It allows us to overcome our natures and attain better things.

+[^christianity]: That is to say, western Protestantism.
+I readily acknowledge that it is not all of Christianity, but it does seem to be quite popular.
+[^religion]: Though Royce's metaphysics don't align with those of any specific religion, Christianity appears to have been a heavy intellectual influence on his work.
+[^warped]: Neither Royce nor Christians say that our desires are downright wrong, but both agree that they are somehow bent out of shape.

-### Loyalty as consumers and workers
+### Loyalty of workers and consumers

 Can you be loyal to a company?
-Surely if a nation-state is a fitting object of loyalty, then a large company, which you may serve as employee or customer, could also satisfy the demands of loyalty.
+Surely if a nation-state is a fitting object of loyalty, then a large company, which you may serve as employee or customer, could also fulfil the conditions to become a valid cause.

 What about a brand?
 We often speak of 'brand loyalty', but I am more inclined to say that our brand preferences are ways of expressing our loyalty to other causes.
-I have a [Fairphone](https://www.fairphone.com/en/) because it is a (small) step towards the dream of a more compassionate economy.
+For example, I have a [Fairphone](https://www.fairphone.com/en/) because it is a (small) step towards the dream of a more compassionate economy.

 In my experience, startups often elicit loyalty.
 In early employees, there is frequently personal faithfulness to the founders.